 - Extra time on tests and exams may only be possible for online evaluations, depending on the date.
 Any in-person evaluations must be booked in the Exam Centre by the booking deadline (the first day of November, March and June)

 - Support for an extension on an assignment.
 Typically, this is limited to one or two assignments that can reasonably be completed within a week

 We may also be able to help with assistive software if you have difficulty using or navigating your computer.

 We recognize that it can be overwhelming to be behind in your schoolwork.
 It is important to understand that this is usually a product of difficult circumstances.

 If you have missed a significant amount of learning in a course, the appropriate option is to drop it and take it in a subsequent semester.
 This will allow you to take full advantage of the learning experience and provide you with the best opportunity for success.
 Have a look at our page about dropping a course.

 Preparing for Your Next Semester

-Students who are new to SAS late in the semester will have to wait until the next semester for the following:
+Students who are new to Student Accessibility Services late in the semester will have to wait until the next semester for the following: